camunda-community-hub/camunda-8-code-studio/README.md

 ## Exercise 1: Design the process

 You can design your own process using using the [Camunda Cloud Web Modeler](https://modeler.cloud.camunda.io/), or the [Camunda Modeler](https://camunda.com/download/modeler/).

+### Scenario

+We are designing a process to manage the quarantine of persons infected with HZV - the "Hypothetical Zombie Virus".
+Statistically, 5% of people who are infected with the Zombie Virus turn into actual undead Zombies, with an insatiable craving to eat human brains.
+The other 95% experience mild symptoms - mostly an extreme craving for ice cream.

+In order to stop the spread of the undead and the collapse of modern civilisation, you have been tasked with designing and automating a quarantine process using Camunda Cloud.

+The virus has a different effect in different age groups.
+People aged 30 and under recover faster, and they can be cleared of the danger of turning into Zombies in 5-7 days.
+People over 30 can turn into Zombies anywhere up to 10 days.

+In order to keep society running, it's an acceptable risk to release people under 31 years of age from quarantine at the lower bound of their risk period (5 days), _if_ they work in a "critical infrastructure" role (like a power plant) - we're balancing the collapse of civilization from brain-eating Zombies or a collapse from a runaway nuclear power plant here.

+When someone tests positive for the HZV the Health Department is informed.
+They immediately contact the infected person and notify them to quarantine, and for how long, then check on them regularly - every two days.
+If the person turns into a Zombie during the quarantine period, the quarantine process ends, and another process is started.

+When the quarantine period ends without the person turning into a Zombie, the Health Department issues a digital recovery certificate and sends it to the person.
+This certificate can be used to get a 10% discount at participating ice-cream retailers.

 We have an example process in [bpmn/hzvprocess.bpmn](bpmn/hzvprocess.bpmn), which is described in [README_process.md](README_process.md).